MicrosoftDocs/visualstudio-docs/docs/extensibility/language-configuration.md

 manager: jmartens
 ms.subservice: extensibility-integration
 ---
-# Add optimized support for language syntax in the editor
+# Customizing editor behavior by using Language Configuration

-You can the performance of and support for language-specific syntax operations in the Visual Studio editor by using Language Configuration.
+You can implement customized language-specific syntax in the Visual Studio editor by using Language Configuration to enable language-specific syntax operations.
+As compared to using a Language Server, using Language Configuration can improve performance, since all of its operations are local.

 ## What is Language Configuration